 As a matter of fact, not only does performing a website audit allow you to identify strengths and weaknesses, but also offers you long-term benefits, for example:

-- identifies critical performance issues that may hinder your website to rank high
+- identifies critical performance issues that may hinder your website from ranking high

 - reduces usability issues